 The Series A round, led by Acuity Investments, includes funding from both Green Angel Syndicate members and the recently launched Green Angel Syndicate EIS Climate Change Fund as well as investment from Systemiq, a consulting and investment firm that backs system-changing technologies.

-Dr Kat Bruce, the company founder and CTO says:
+Dr Kat Bruce, the company founder and CTO said:

-Simon Acland, Chairman of both NatureMetrics and Green Angel Syndicate says:
+Simon Acland, Chairman of both NatureMetrics and Green Angel Syndicate said:

 “NatureMetrics’ ground-breaking technology is a game changer in the way that biodiversity is monitored and measured.
 If we can measure it, and highlight the terrifying decline that is taking place, we can protect it.
 I am proud of the support that Green Angel Syndicate has given NatureMetrics through two rounds of funding.
 NatureMetrics combines major positive environmental impact with very significant commercial potential.
 It is founded and run largely by women, and has a highly diverse team.
 It epitomises the principles that are fundamental to Green Angel Syndicate.”

 The raise of £6.5m has enabled NatureMetrics to relocate to Surrey Research Park and to scale up the delivery of biodiversity data to businesses, NGOs and governments using DNA.
 NatureMetrics will now embark on a three-month process to equip its new laboratory with cutting-edge technology.
 This will ensure that the tiny quantities of DNA present in the samples can be extracted and reported to clients, a method the team has perfected over the company’s five-year history.